alastair87-cyf/fundamentals-course/lessons/lesson-2.md

 1. The topic of the call
 2. The time of call \(give people a few hours to get ready.
 Remember Slack is asynchronous communication!\)
-3. The link to Google Meet where you will have the call.
+3. The link to Google Meet where you will have the call (create a new meeting on [Google Meet]).
 4. Ask people to react if they want to attend.
 5. Open the call in Google Meet.
 6. Keep to just one topic in the call.
 Max 5 -6 people in a call.